dmgorlesky1/Stock-Option-Checker/README.md

 # Date: 04/24/2021

 # Stock-Option-Checker
-The purpose of this program is to see what stocks have options currently.
+The purpose of this program is to see what stocks have options currently, and if options were added to a ticker.

 # Notes:
 The yahoo_fin package will occasionally error itself out and quit the program after too many attempts to get the a tickers information.
 This isn't unusual, just a nuiance of the package.
 You should be able to rerun it again and it will continue where it left off with no problems.